 The purpose of building a unit around the fridge is basically to just add more mass to the area in an attempt to absorb and block more of the noise.
 This solution can be surprisingly effective if done properly.

-I’m not going to go in to how you should build a shelving unit, because that’ll mostly depend on the space you have available.
+I’m not going to go into how you should build a shelving unit, because that’ll mostly depend on the space you have available.
 However, you may like to watch the video below.

-The key is to soundproof the space around the refrigerator in exactly the same way as I’ve suggested above, while still leaving some room around it for correct air flow.
+The key is to soundproof the space around the refrigerator in exactly the same way as I’ve suggested above, while still leaving some room around it for correct airflow.
 Essentially, all you’re doing is building an alcove that you can soundproof and store your fridge in.

 However, another benefit of building a unit like this is that you can fill the cupboards with stuff, which just adds more mass to the structure.
 For this reason, heavy and dense objects are your best bet.

 That said, I’d avoid things like pots, pans, and plates because all of these objects will rattle if your fridge causes the cupboards to vibrate.
-Rather than helping the issue, this’ll just make it worse!
+Rather than helping the issue, that’ll just make it worse!